 Table 2 categorizes each sample in terms of Figure 2.
 Categorizations into A, B, and C, where possible, have been judged by visual inspection.
 Air-water interfaces that are visually clean are denoted with 'A' from Figure 2 due to A1, A2 (primary structure), and A3 being indistinguishable by cryoET without collecting high tilt angles, which was not done in this study.
-For particles smaller than about 100 kDa, distinguishing between A1/A3 and A2 was not possible by cryoET.
+For particles smaller than about 100 kDa, distinguishing between A and A2 was not possible.
 If a region in grid holes contains layers of particles relative to the air-water interface (possibly B1 - B4), then the particle saturation of the corresponding layer is recorded in Table 2 as an approximate percentage in parentheses where 100% means that no additional particles could be fit into the layer.
 The angle of particle layer with respect to the electron beam is recorded for each region if applicable.
-The average tilt \pm (one standard deviation and measurement error) of layers at the centers of holes is $4.7 \pm 3.0^{\circ}$ and at the edges of holes is $6.9 \pm 3.5^{\circ}$ (Figure 3).
-There is no apparent correlation between microscope and tilt direction or magnitude.
+The average tilt $\pm 1$ standard deviation of layers at the centers of holes is $4.7 \pm 3.0^{\circ}$ and at the edges of holes is $6.9 \pm 3.5^{\circ}$ (Figure 3).
 About 83% of the samples contained single particle layers (N = 30) in the centers of holes while about 22% contained double particle layers (N = 8; several samples have different holes with single and double layers of particles in their centers).
-Near the edges of holes, about 7% contain single particle layers (N = 2), while about 75% contained double particle layers (N = 21).
-Finally, in Table 2 the ice curvature of each air-water interface is specified using the options in Figure 2C.
+Near the edges of holes, about 7% contain single particle layers (N = 2) while about 75% contained double particle layers (N = 21).
+Finally, in Table 2 the ice curvature of each airwater interface is specified using the options in Figure 2C.
 For these measurements, the bottom of each tomogram is defined as having a lower z-slice value than the top as viewed in 3dmod, yet the relative orientation of each recorded sample is not known due to unknown sample application orientation on the grid relative to the EM stage.
 Thus, correlations between air-water interface behavior and sample application direction on the grids cannot be made from this study.

-Cross-sectional depictions

-Several schematic diagrams of cross-sections of particle and ice behavior in holes as determined by cryoET are shown in Figure 4 for selected samples and tomograms.
+Cross-sectional depictions: Several schematic diagrams of cross-sections of particle and ice behavior in holes as determined by cryoET are shown in Figure 4 for selected samples and tomograms.
 Ice thickness measurements and particle sizes are approximately to scale.
 Each cross-section is tilted corresponding to the tilt of the tomogram from which it was derived relative to the electron beam.
-The preferred orientation distributions are reflected in the cross-sectional depictions.
-The cross-sectional characteristics depicted are not necessarily representative of the average because only one of several collected tomograms are depicted.
+The cross-sectional characteristics depicted are not necessarily representative of the aggregate.

 Several tomographic slice-through videos from representative imaging areas of samples are shown in the included Videos.
-Most of the Videos include the corresponding hole magnification image, which is an order of magnitude lower magnification than exposure magnification, with the location of the targeted area specified.
+Most of the Videos include the corresponding hole magnification image with the location of the targeted area specified.
 Tilt-series collection range, grid type, and collection equipment are also specified.
-Tomography may also be performed at hole magnification, allowing for particle location determination across multiple sized holes, ice thickness determination, and local grid tilt (Video 1 - sample #20).
-For sample #20, a GPCR with a particle extent of about 5 nm, a
+Tomography may also be performed at hole magnification, allowing for particle location determination across multiple sized holes, ice thickness determination, and local grid tilt (Video for sample #20).
+For sample #20, a GPCR with a particle extent of about 5 nm, a tomographic analysis at hole magnification (about 20 Å pixelsize) is sufficient to localize ice contamination, particle layers, and to measure ice thickness with an accuracy of about 10 nm.